 - First, read the requirements and guidelines for all English department internships.

 - Email PPW internship coordinator Pam O'Brien.
 She can answer your questions, tell you when the internship class will meet, and may even be able to suggest sites that are looking for good interns.

-- Select potential internship sites by using the English Department’s internship guide or other information sources.
+- Select potential internship sites by using our searchable internship database or other information sources.